 Ask questions after the story, such as:

 - How did Tom feel while no one was helping him?

-- How did Tom feel after Anni stopped to help him?
+- How did Tom feel when Anni came over to help him?

 - What first aid did Anni give Tom?
 [Anni called 999, checked Tom’s arm was supported and still, and talked to Tom to comfort him.]